portworx/px-docs/maintain/going-production-with-kubernetes.md

 3.10.0-327.22.2.el7.x86_64
 ```

-* Ensure the shared mount propagation is enabled
-  Refer to this [page](https://docs.portworx.com/knowledgebase/shared-mount-propogation.html#checking-whether-shared-mounts-are-enabled) for checking and enabling shared mount propogation is enabled.

 ### Configuring the Networking Infrastructure

 * Make sure the following ports are open in all the servers.
-9001, 9002, 9003, 9004
+9001-9014

 * Configure separate networks for Data and Management networks to isolate the traffic

   * Data network is specified giving the '-d' switch and Management networks with the '-m' switch.
 Refer to [scheduler guides](https://docs.portworx.com/#install-with-a-container-orchestrator) for specifics to enable it in your scheduler.

-  * It is recommended to create a bonded ethernet port for  data interface for improved availability
+  * With multiple NICs, create a bonded ethernet port for data interface for improved availability and performance.
-    and performance.

 ### Configuring and Provisioning Underlying Storage